The Horns of Consecration at Knossos

 Why are the horns of consecration important?

-The horns of consecration are important because they are one of the clearest, most recognisable symbols of Minoan religion and the bull cult, marking sacred space across Knossos and Crete.
+The horns of consecration are important because they are one of the clearest, most recognisable symbols of Minoan religion and the bull cult.
+They mark sacred space across Knossos and Crete, and they link the palace, its faith and the later legend of the Minotaur.

-The horns of consecration are important above all because they are one of the most distinctive and instantly recognisable symbols of the Minoan civilisation and its religion.
-As an emblem that crowned the sacred buildings of Knossos and other Minoan sites, they reveal how thoroughly religion and the sacred were woven into Minoan architecture and life, and how central the bull was to Minoan belief.
+The horns of consecration matter above all as an emblem.
+They are one of the most distinctive and instantly recognisable symbols of the Minoan civilisation and its religion.
+As a sign that crowned the sacred buildings of Knossos and other Minoan sites, they reveal how thoroughly religion and the sacred were woven into Minoan architecture and life, and how central the bull was to Minoan belief.

 Frequently Asked Questions